Fed's Jerome Powell: Jobless Rate Better Than Expected; Recovery To Take A Long Time

 "We think that the economy's going to need low interest rates, which support economic activity, for an extended period of time," he said.
 "It will be measured in years."

+While many jobs have come back, as many as 11 million people aren't back to work yet, including those in hotel, entertainment and travel-related jobs, Powell said.

+"And in a sense, those may be some of the harder jobs to find because there are some parts of the economy that will take longer to recover," he said.

-Powell also said following social distancing guidelines and wearing masks is essential to controlling the virus and getting the country back to full employment.
+Powell also said that following social distancing guidelines and wearing masks is essential to controlling the virus and getting the country back to full employment.

 "There's actually enormous economic gains to be had nationwide from people wearing masks and keeping their distance," he said.